 Transparent - Capable of transmitting light so that objects or images can be seen as if there were no intervening material.

-Water Absorption – the percentage by weight of water absorbed by a sample immersed in water.
-Dependant upon area exposed.
+Water Absorption - The percentage by weight of water absorbed by a sample immersed in water.
+Dependent upon area exposed.

 Water Hammer - A phenomenon whereby a pressure shock wave is generated, due to a sudden change in fluid velocity within a piping system.
 The resulting pressure pulses can be significantly higher than the nominal working pressure of the system.

 Weather Resistance - Ability of plastic to retain its original physical properties and appearance upon prolonged exposure to outdoor weather.